UniMath/agda-unimath/src/foundation/types-with-decidable-universal-quantifications.lagda.md

   (P : decidable-subtype X) → is-decidable (∀ x. x ∈ P).
 ```

-Note that having decidable universal quantifications is
+Having decidable universal quantifications is
 [logically equivalent](foundation.logical-equivalences.md) to having
 [decidable Π-types](foundation.types-with-decidable-dependent-product-types.md),
 but the latter is not a [proposition](foundation-core.propositions.md).